code-kern-ai/bricks/generators/search/nyt_news_search/code_snippet_refinery.md

 YOUR_OUTPUT_SIZE: str = "full" # choose "compact" to only get the text of the first result

 def nyt_news_search(record):
-    '''Searches through news articles of the New York Times.''' query = record[YOUR_ATTRIBUTE]
+    query = record[YOUR_ATTRIBUTE]
     key = YOUR_API_KEY